 Our connection to the world

-Building a research infrastructure is complex.
-For this reason, the DiSSCo partners have tried – and succeeded – in creating their own opportunities for projects that address specific parts of the RI.
-On this page you can find additional information about all projects that directly support the development and the objectives of DiSSCo.
+Building a research infrastructure is an enormous and complex undertaking.
+For this reason, DiSSCo partners with other organizations who have created their own opportunities for projects that address specific parts of the research infrastructure.
+On this page you will find information about all projects that directly support the development and the objectives of DiSSCo.
 They underpin the scientific rationale and facilitate the work in the different developmental phases of DiSSCo.

 To make sure that work in all of these projects is aligned, the respective project coordinators participate, along with the DiSSCo coordination team, in the so called Strategic Alignment of Projects that facilitates communication between them and ensures complementarity.